demba/testrepo/README.md

 `git checkout master &&
 git pull --rebase origin`

 There's a way of 'cleaning-up' one's changes first with a interactive `rebase` before pushing them.
+More about rebasing [here](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase-i/)!

+Basically, you create a new branch from master, do your thing, maybe make changes to master along the way, you checkout the new branch, rebase it from master, checkout master and do a fast-forward merge.

 ## Sharing local changes with `remote` using `git push`